Lorti/manu.ninja/_posts/2017-09-26-game-loop-with-rxjs-5-immutable-js.md

 <iframe height='360' scrolling='no' title='Game Loop / Game State | RxJS 5 + Immutable.js' src='//codepen.io/Lorti/embed/VbMavj/?height=360&theme-id=0&default-tab=js,result&embed-version=2' frameborder='no' allowtransparency='true' allowfullscreen='true' style='width: 100%;'>See the Pen <a href='https://codepen.io/Lorti/pen/VbMavj/'>Game Loop / Game State | RxJS 5 + Immutable.js</a> by Manuel Wieser (<a href='https://codepen.io/Lorti'>@Lorti</a>) on <a href='https://codepen.io'>CodePen</a>.
 </iframe>

-This now constitutes our game loop.
-We can subscribe to it and show the current state to the player, that is rendering the game or in the small counter example showing the current count.
+This finishes our game loop.
+You can also choose to merge the `(clock, state)` arguments into a single value in the project function of `Observable.withLatestFrom()`.
+Subscribing to the game loop now let's us show the current state to the player.
+That means rendering the game or simply showing the current count.

-If you've liked this article please return for the next part in the [Functional Reactive Game Programming – RxJS 5, Immutable.js and three.js] series.
-We will further explore the concept of using a single state store to represent the game's state.
+If you've liked this article please return for the next part of the [Functional Reactive Game Programming – RxJS 5, Immutable.js and three.js] series.
+We'll further explore the concept of using a single state store to represent the game's state by looking at everything [Corsair]'s state contains.

 ## Further reading